-"Catastrophic illness" means any illness or condition for which the incurred medical expenses not covered by any other State or Federal program or any other insurance contract or trust which allows funds to provide for the medically related needs of a child as defined in N.J.A.C.
-10:155-1.14 or settlement relative to the medical condition of a child exceed 10 percent of the first \$ 100,000 of annual income of a family plus 15 percent of the excess income over \$ 100,000.
+"Catastrophic illness" means any illness or condition for which the incurred medical expenses not covered by any other source, which allows funds to provide for the medically related needs of a child, as defined in N.J.A.C.
+10:155-1.14 including, but limited to, insurance contracts, trusts, proceeds from fundraising or settlements relative to the medical condition of a child, exceed 10 percent of the first \$ 100,000 of annual income of a family plus 15 percent of the excess income over \$ 100,000.